geodynamics/aspect/cookbooks/grain_size_ridge/doc/grain_size_ridge.md

 ## Model evolution.

 We run the model for 200 million years.
-In the first few tens of millions of there are no large changes in the temperature structure, except that the thermal boundary layer increases slightly in thickness.
+In the first few tens of millions of years there are no large changes in the temperature structure, except that the thermal boundary layer increases slightly in thickness.
 In addition, the grain size evolves from its intially constant value, with the grain size being